Flibanserin oral tablets

 How should I use this medicine?

 Take this medicine by mouth with a glass of water.
-Do not take with alcohol.
 Do not take with grapefruit juice.
 Follow the directions on the prescription label.
 This medicine should only be taken at bedtime.
-Taking it at a time other than bedtime can increase your risk of low blood pressure, fainting, accidental injury, and daytime drowsiness.
+Taking it at a time other than bedtime can increase your risk for side effects such as low blood pressure, fainting, accidentaly injury, and daytime drowsiness.
+If you drink alcohol wait at least 2 hours after you stop drinking alcohol before taking your dose at bedtime.
+Another choice is to skip your dose at bedtime if you drink alcohol in the evening.
+After taking your bedtime dose, do not drink alcohol until the next day.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 This medicine is not for use in children.